-Because you and your customers can’t afford unexpected breakdowns, all of your commercial cleaning vehicles should be following a preventive maintenance schedule based on manufacturer recommendations.
-Adhering to a preventive maintenance schedule ensures your vehicles are routinely serviced and remain in good condition to avoid downtime and maximize lifespan.
+Because you and your customers can’t afford unexpected breakdowns, all of your commercial cleaning vehicles should be following a PM schedule based on manufacturer recommendations.
+Adhering to a PM schedule ensures your vehicles are routinely serviced and remain in good condition to avoid downtime and maximize lifespan.

-Fleet management software automates service reminders to improve your preventive maintenance program.
+Fleet management software automates service reminders to improve your PM program.
 Service reminders are automatically sent based on odometer or usage updates from inspection results, preset OEM recommendations or telematics devices.
 These reminders provide you with ample time to schedule repairs around your team’s vehicle needs.

-If your restoration fleet has a variety of commercial cleaning vehicles, creating and managing preventive maintenance can be time-consuming.
+If your restoration fleet has a variety of commercial cleaning vehicles, creating and managing PM can be time-consuming.
 With Fleetio’s Service Programs, you can bulk manage maintenance tasks for multiple vehicles, enabling you to keep an organized schedule and eliminate hours of tedious data entry.